VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 - Copy the API key to your clipboard and keep it safe.
 This key will be used to authenticate your requests to the OpenAI API.

 - Next, you can use the API key to make requests to the OpenAI API using your preferred programming language or tool.
-I have used python programming language.
+I have used Python Programming Language.